plq/mimi/draft-arslan-mimi-outer-01.md

 ## Doing away with recursivity

+A MIME/JMAP object can contain an infinite amount of message parts, which can also contain child message parts.
+We think:

 - Recursive formats like MIME/JMAP add a great deal of flexibility to the wrong layer.
 - MIMI outer shell needs to be as simple as possible.
 If a complex message bundle is needed, it can be easily expressed by the inner structure(s).
 - MIMI objects can be nested as attachments and the clients could choose to interpret it further down anyway.

+That's why preventing the sub parts from containing further elements could make sense in order to keep the implementations as simple as possible.

 # Content